Linuxfabrik/lfops/roles/mailto_root/README.md

 # Ansible Role mailto_root

-This role configures mail to root.
+This role enables relaying all mail that is sent to the root user (or other service accounts on the system) to an actual mail account.
+For example, the output of crontab is sent tho the configured address.

 FQCN: linuxfabrik.lfops.mailto_root

 Tested on

-* Debian
-* Fedora Server 35
-* RHEL 7 (and compatible)
 * RHEL 8 (and compatible)

 ## Requirements

 ### Mandatory

-mailx
-postfix
+* Installed mailx.
+This can be done using the [linuxfabrik.lfops.mailx](https://github.com/Linuxfabrik/lfops/tree/main/roles/mailx) role.
+* Installed and configured postfix.
+This can be done using the [linuxfabrik.lfops.postfix](https://github.com/Linuxfabrik/lfops/tree/main/roles/postfix) role.

 ### Optional